rpartha/rpartha.github.io/_harp/writings/getting-started-with-harp.md

 ```
 ### Git/Github

-If you've got [git](https://git-scm.com/) installed and you plan on deploying the blog to Github, you can go ahead and make a Github repo.
-The naming convention to be followed is ```<username>.github.io```.
+If you've got <a href="https://git-scm.com/" target='_blank' rel='noopener noreferrer'>git</a> installed and you plan on deploying the blog to Github, you can go ahead and make a Github repo.The naming convention to be followed is ```<username>.github.io```.
 Once created, you can clone it wherever you save repos.

 ## Setup